-The category CC37, unproductive grasslands' includes grass and herbaceous plants at watersides of lakes and rivers including dams and other flood protection structures, constructions to protect against avalanches and rock slides, and alpine infrastructure.
+The category CC37, unproductive grasslands' includes grass and herbaceous plants at watersides of lakes and rivers including dams and other flood protection structures, constructions to protect against avalanches and rockslides, and alpine infrastructure.
 For none of these land-use types, Cs data are currently available.
-Soil carbon stocks of CC37 'unproductive grassland' were arbitrarily set as the mean value of carbon stocks under permanent grassland on mineral soils (Table 6-17) in accordance to the procedure followed for biomass.
-Cs of CC37 is thus 68.23 t C ha-1.
+Therefore, the carbon stock of mineral soils was calculated as average soil carbon content of permanent grassland (CC31) for the period 1990-2018, weighted with the area of CC37 per elevation zone: 63.69 t C ha-1 (0-30 cm).